mrc4tt/CounterStrikeSharp/README.md

 </div>
 <br>

-CounterStrikeSharp is a server side modding framework for Counter-Strike 2.
+CounterStrikeSharp is a server-side modding framework for Counter-Strike 2.
 This project implements a .NET 8 scripting layer on top of a Metamod Source Plugin, allowing developers to create plugins that interact with the game server in a modern language (C#) to facilitate the creation of maintainable and testable code.

-**Forked version by Miksen for custom setup**
+**Forked version by Miksen for own servers**
-- Added support for Debian 13, should work for newer Ubuntu 24.
+- Added support for Debian 13 & Ubuntu 24.04
 - Added support for CommandLine API (GetCommandLineString) `CommandLine.GetCommandLineString`
-- (**Don't use this version, if you don't like it.**)
+- (**Don't use this version if you don't like it.**)

 ## Install

 Download the latest build from [here](https://github.com/mrc4tt/CounterStrikeSharp/releases).
-(Download the with runtime version if this is your first time installing).
+(Download the with-runtime version if this is your first time installing).

 Detailed installation instructions can be found in the [docs](https://docs.cssharp.dev/docs/guides/getting-started.html).